-Welcome to our webpage!
+Welcome to our website!

-As scholars producing world-class research in a wide variety of humanities fields, as well as creative artists producing influential, innovative work in a wide variety of genres, our faculty have also earned an impressive array of national and international prizes for both our artistic and our scholarly publications, as well as fellowships, grants and other awards in support of our work, and from sources like the National Endowment for the Humanities, the Princeton Institute for Advanced Study, the Mellon Foundation, and the National Humanities Center.
+As scholars producing world-class research in a wide variety of humanities fields, as well as creative artists producing influential, innovative work in a wide variety of genres, our faculty have also earned an impressive array of national and international prizes for both our artistic and our scholarly publications, as well as fellowships, grants and other awards in support of our work, from sources like the National Endowment for the Humanities, the Princeton Institute for Advanced Study, the Mellon Foundation, and the National Humanities Center.

 We offer comprehensive, flexible, and rigorous courses of study to our undergraduate majors and minors, and to our undergraduate honors students and our Master’s students.
 In the fall of 2017 we launched an exciting new Minor in Creative Writing.
 We are also home to the University Writing Program, which oversees all first-year writing courses for students on the main campus, writing-intensive courses in all majors, and the University Writing Center.

 Elsewhere on this website, you will find specific information about what our alumni have gone on to do professionally; we are very proud that their paths include teaching at all levels, journalism in all media, and publishing fiction, drama, and poetry, in both traditional venues and for film, television, radio, and the web.
 Many have applied their humanities training to professions like law, medicine, and business.
 As the Statement of Principles on our homepage confirms, we take pride in instilling in our students a core commitment to the common good, and a conviction in the equal dignity and worth of each human being.
 We believe these should be the hallmarks of a humanities education, especially at an institution enlivened by its Jesuit and Catholic heritage.